FinalVossler/Root-Front-Host/README.md

 # Todos:

+- Add tests for addresses (don't forget the tests to get a user's list of addresses)
 - Add the remove product to the cart actions section
 - Add cart sided products logic
 - Add the sided items' section